redrambles/Accelerate/wp-content/plugins/mailchimp-for-wp/readme.txt

 6. Detailed statistics on which methods are generating the most subscribers. **(Pro Feature)**

 == Changelog ==

+= 2.3.14 - September 25 =

+**Fixes**

+- Use of undefined constant in previous update.

+= 2.3.13 - September 25, 2015 =

+**Fixes**

+- Honeypot causing horizontal scrollbar on RTL sites.
+- List choice fields not showing when using one of the default form themes.

+**Improvements**

+- Minor styling improvements for RTL sites.
+- MailChimp list fields of type "website" will now become HTML5 `url` type fields.
+- Auto-prefix fields of type `url` with `http://`

+= 2.3.12 - September 21, 2015 =

+**Fixes**

+- Issue with interest groupings not being fetched after updating to version 2.3.11

+= 2.3.11 - September 21, 2015 =

+**Fixes**

+- Honeypot field being filled by browser's autocomplete.
+- Styling issue for submit buttons in Mobile Safari.
+- Empty response from MailChimp API

+**Improvements**

+- Do not query MailChimp API for interest groupings if list has none.
+- Integration errors are now logged to PHP's error log for easier debugging.

+**Additions**

+- You can now use shortcodes in the form content.

 = 2.3.10 - September 7, 2015 =